Maurice Suckling: Seven Years' War

-On 1 September 1758 Dreadnought was patrolling alongside the 50-gun fourth-rate HMS Assistance when they received intelligence that the French 74-gun ship of the line Palmier was off Port au Prince.
+On 1 September 1758 Dreadnought was patrolling alongside the 50-gun fourth-rate HMS Assistance when they received intelligence that the French 74-gun ship of the line Palmier was off Port-au-Prince.
 They discovered Palmier there the following morning, and at 4am Dreadnought began to attack Palmier from close range.
 Assistance, however, was becalmed and unable to help Suckling in the engagement.
-Palmier fired into Dreadnought's rigging and, with his ship's movement disabled, Suckling was unable to stop the French ship escaping.
+Palmier fired into Dreadnought's rigging and, with his ship's movement disabled, Suckling was unable to stop the French ship from escaping.
 When Assistance finally reached Dreadnought the two ships chased after Palmier but were too far behind to re-start the engagement.
 Dreadnought had eight men killed and seven wounded in the action.
 On 17 June 1760 Dreadnought was ordered back to England as escort to a convoy of sixty-four merchant ships.
 She arrived in the Downs on 29 August.
 Suckling subsequently sailed his ship to Chatham, where she was paid off on 19 November.

 Suckling did not stay unemployed for long, being appointed to command the 70-gun ship of the line HMS Nassau on 16 January 1761.
 Employed in the Bay of Biscay, Nassau mostly saw service implementing blockades, with there being little serious opposition for the British after the Battle of Quiberon Bay.
-In June Suckling's ship reinforced the British squadron that had recently captured Belle Île, and was then detached in a squadron under Captain Sir Thomas Stanhope.
+In June Suckling's ship reinforced the British squadron that had recently captured Belle Île, and she was then detached in a squadron under Captain Sir Thomas Stanhope.
 Stanhope's orders were to engage any French shipping left in the Basque Roads, and to destroy fortifications on the Île-d'Aix.
 The squadron found no ships to attack but between 21 and 22 June Nassau and five other ships were sent on to Aix.
 Despite interference from French prames based in the Charente they succeeded in their task with only minor losses.

 Suckling left Nassau in February 1762 to recommission the 66-gun ship of the line HMS Lancaster, returning to his former ship on 22 February.
 Suckling then stayed in Nassau until the end of the Seven Years' War, paying off his ship at the Nore in February 1763.
 Suckling's fortune to find employment at the end of the War of the Austrian Succession did not now repeat itself, and he went ashore on half pay, probably living at his home in Woodton, Norfolk.
 After seven years in such a position Suckling's services were called upon again for the Falklands Crisis in 1770.
-As the Royal Navy began mobilising in the expectation of war he was given command of the 64-gun ship of the line HMS Raisonnable, which was fitting out at Chatham, on 17 November.
+As the Royal Navy began mobilising in the expectation of war against Spain, he was given command of the 64-gun ship of the line HMS Raisonnable, which was fitting out at Chatham, on 17 November.